sugarkube/sugarkube/README.md

   make build
 ```
 Alternatively download a [release](https://github.com/sugarkube/sugarkube/releases)
-and then cloning the repo as above.
+and then clone the repo as above.

 Launch a minikube cluster (it may take a little while to come online):
 ```